 With the advances in medical science in the last decade, organ transplants have

 become fairly common.
-Organ donation at a time of death is a gift of life or sight to
+Organ donation at a time of death is a gift of life or sight

-may be especially urgent at osteopathic and chiropractic
+|Donation of bodies may be especially urgent at osteopathic and chiropractic

 schools.
 No medical school buys bodies, but there is usually little or no expense

 for the family when death occurs.
-Therefore, if you live in an area where low-cost
+Therefore, if you live in an area where low cost

-funeral options do not exist, body donation may be an economical as well as
+funeral options do not exist, body donation may be an inexpensive as well as